 Goal One

-Member health and wellbeing
+Member health

 Our approach to member health and wellbeing has been a more collaborative process this year, involving consultation with members, working groups and committees to get their perspectives on a support system built for purpose.
 We recognise the full spectrum of wellbeing, and we also understand that members’ experience of wellbeing is inextricably tied to their performance.